MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 ```

 ## Report example
 The following example is a report that prints the list of customers.
 The report object defines a dataset of columns from the Customer table.
-For more information on creating a report, see [Defining a Report Dataset](devenv-report-dataset.md)<!--[Creating a Report](devenv-howto-report-layout.md)-->.
+For more information on creating a report, see [Creating a Report](devenv-howto-report-layout.md).

 ```
 report 50103 "Customer List"